xplosionmind/old.tommi.space/_notes/public/Website development.md

 ## Done

+- Add a “**Looking for help**” page where are listed all the things (tagged `help`) for which I would love to receive assistance and thoughts ✅ 2021-05-25
 - Add [`humans.txt`](http://humanstxt.org "humans.txt") ✅ 2021.01.17
 - Add [`this page was designed to last`](https://jeffhuang.com/designed_to_last/) - ✅ 2021.05.20
 - Animations (little and simple but effective)